 Marcus Jacobs and Caitlin Carney - Crawfish and French onion dip

-Chef & Front-of-House Manager/Partner, Marjie’s Grill (New Orleans, LA)
+Chef and owners, Marjie’s Grill (New Orleans, Louisiana)

-From Caitlin Carney – One of our favorite snacks is homemade French onion dip that we make extra delicious and fancy by adding caviar, caramelized onions and lots of green onions.
+Caitlin Carney: One of our favorite snacks is homemade French onion dip that we make extra delicious and fancy by adding caviar, caramelized onions, and lots of green onions.
 And you have to serve it with Ruffles chips because the ridges grab all the goodness.

-Favorite snack to serve during Super Bowl is Corndog Rillettes with Cheddar Bechamel.
+Favorite snack to serve during Super Bowl is corn dog rillettes with cheddar béchamel.
 I make a pork rillette, form it, batter it like a corn dog, and fry it.
-Then I dip it in the cheddar cheese sauce unless I'm at my mother's house, I'll go old school with buffalo chicken dip and make sure to get the tortilla chips that are shaped like bowls... genius.
-The NFL team I support through the good, bad, or ugly (and it's often ugly) is the Detroit Lions.
+Then I dip it in the cheddar cheese sauce, unless I'm at my mother's house; I'll go old school with buffalo chicken dip and make sure to get the tortilla chips that are shaped like bowls—genius.

 While I’m not the world’s biggest fan of football, I am a huge fan of chip and dip!
-Spicy hummus with quinoa chips, sure I’m in.
+Spicy hummus with quinoa chips—sure, I’m in.
 Queso and Totino’s, absolutely!
-You want the textural difference, the temperature and the ease of use.
+You want the textural difference, the temperature, and the ease of use.
 It’s the perfect finger food that allows you to satiate your way through the game.
-I like all dips, so as long as you have a nice hearty bread and dip you are in good shape -- and gooey, creamy, cheesy never hurts for bonus points!
+I like all dips, so as long as you have a nice, hearty bread and dip you are in good shape—and gooey, creamy, and cheesy never hurts for bonus points!

-I'll grill chicken, shrimp, steak and vegetable skewers throughout the day for Super Bowl.
-They cook really fast, so when your friends/family get hungry, you can throw a few on the grill and you don’t have a big plate of food getting cold during the game.
+I'll grill chicken, shrimp, steak, and vegetable skewers throughout the day for Super Bowl.
+They cook really fast, so when your friends and family get hungry you can throw a few on the grill and you don’t have a big plate of food getting cold during the game.